qlova/ilang/Readme.md

 ## DOWNLOAD AND INSTALL

-There are no official releases yet as the language is in a alpha state but you can grab the source and start hacking!
+There is an alpha release for windows, it must be used from the command line.
+You can find it at https://bitbucket.org/Splizard/ilang-release/downloads/it.exe

-Hacking instructions: (Linux and Mac)
+Otherwise here are the hacking instructions: (Linux and Mac)

 		go get -u github.com/qlova/ilang/src/it
+		echo "The binary is now located in:" echo "$GOPATH/bin/it.exe"

 Please be aware that many features are missing or incomplete in i!